TomiAlaofin/Python-Projects/README.md

 # Tomi-Alaofin

+👋 The name's Tomi Alaofin

-👷Major in electrical and computer engineering
+💻Major in electrical and computer engineering

-Yearning to be a full-stack developer.
+👀 Currently Yearning to be a Full Stack developer

-I'm also in search of a project collab😁
+🌱 I’m currently learning Tailwind css & React

+🤝 Interested in collaborating on Opensource projects

-You can reach out to me on twitter
+📌 You can reach me on LinkedIn/Twitter